kaveh096/qc-hello-worlds/README.md

 16. [**k-SAT paper**](https://dl.acm.org/doi/10.1145/3313276.3316359): I've heard good things about this and need to read it.
 17. ✅ I had Gemini compile [a comprehensive research on QAOA](https://docs.google.com/document/d/e/2PACX-1vSd7z9rS4XBRHQmrOw0_kQVcoeOYX8YADmTzWGbGhfKkbilnEHfFAe2GO7j36xnUqqhcth1Nc56rMcK/pub) from the web.
 Reading it should bootstrap you into the quantum approximation space.
+18. ✅ [**MaxCut QAOA paper**](https://arxiv.org/pdf/1706.02998): This paper builds on an earlier paper and demonstrates a good approximation on MaxCut in polynomial time with QAOA.
+This is actually pretty exciting.
+I'd like to get my hands dirty with this in Qiskit sometime.
+19. ✅ [**MaxCut demo video**](https://www.youtube.com/watch?v=P3s7TIMIvZ0&pp=0gcJCfwAo7VqN5tD): It's a 30-minute video on the Qiskit channel that demonstrates how to code the above MaxCut paper.
+Comes with its own notebook.

 ### Further Material

-18. I found a similar [QC resource list on GitHub](https://github.com/MonitSharma/Learn-Quantum-Computing-For-Free).
+20. I found a similar [QC resource list on GitHub](https://github.com/MonitSharma/Learn-Quantum-Computing-For-Free).
 It’s more exhaustive.
 If I find anything interesting there, I’ll cover it too.